hcourthias/flutter-bootcamp/README.md

 ## Description 🤓

-This is all the projects I've done following the Angela Yu's Udemy courses on Flutter.
+This is all the projects I've done following the Angela Yu's Udemy course on Flutter.